lunale-31/go2_mpc_controller/src/controller/README.md

 The estimator publishes contact information, but the current planned-contact vector is initialized to four `true` values and is not updated from measured contact forces.

-### Posture stabilization is still required

-The MPC controls body motion through ground forces.
-It does not uniquely control the internal leg posture.
-The high-level controller therefore keeps joint PD active while applying MPC feedforward torque.
-Setting both posture gains to zero removes this joint-level stabilization and can cause uncontrolled leg motion.

 ### Incomplete state machine

 `MPC_RUNNING`, `STOP`, and `EMERGENCY_STOP` exist in the enum, but the current active path remains in `MPC_INITIALIZE`. `runEmergencyStop()` is empty.